- Search The Registry

 - My Account

 Paris Barclay was born on this date in 1956.
-He is an African American television director and producer.
+He is a Black Gay and Bisexual television director and producer.

 From Chicago Heights, Illinois, Paris KC Barclay was one of the first African Americans to attend the La Lumiere School, a prestigious, private preparatory school in La Porte, IN, on scholarship.
 He went to Harvard College, he was a classmate of Supreme Court Judge John Roberts and was active in student musical theatre productions.
 While at Harvard, he wrote 16 musicals, including the annual Hasty Pudding shows.